 We are always looking for people who can help run our learning & activity sessions.
-So if you are great at something, and would like to share it with our service users, we would love to hear from you.
+So if you are great at something, and would like to share it with local people who have experienced homelessness, we would love to hear from you.

 How our classes are empowering people

 “I was an angry person earlier on.
 I was thinking about beating someone up.
 But the yoga class has made me think positive.
 The breathing helped me-I don’t care about it now.
 It helped me get it out.
 It was brilliant.”

 “The drama is good as it makes everybody feel at home and appreciated.
 You feel there are other people who feel like you-you’re not struggling alone.
 You feel consoled”.

 “Sometimes I feel I could have learned how to use the computer a long time ago, and so I feel a bit embarrassed.
 I’m really enjoying the Basic Computer class.
 I’m feeling a bit more confident”.“It’s good to do activities, it stimulates the brain”.